What is the Alternative Depreciation System?

 For example, your office desk is under the category of office furniture, Asset Class 00.11, that has a recovery period (useful life) of 7 years under the GDS and 10 years under the ADS.

-Now we know the recovery period; now we need to know which depreciation system to use.
+Now we know the asset class and recovery period (useful life); next, we need to know which depreciation system to use.

 What are the Two Depreciation Systems?